 About our journey towards real and green

-Alain and I are a husband and wife team with two young home-educated children, living in beautiful Far North Queensland, Australia.
+Alain and I are a husband and wife team with two home-educated children, living in beautiful Far North Queensland, Australia.

 On this page you'll find a brief version of the story about our transition away from "business as usual," towards "real and green."